go-aah/docs/app-config.md

 ```

 ### disable_http2
 Go lang by default enables the HTTP/2 on TLS.
-For some reason your use case needs disabling HTTP/2; not to worry, aah framework covers you.
-Just set this config value to false.
+For some reason if your use case needs disabling HTTP/2; not to worry, aah framework covers it for you.
+Just set this config value to `true`.

 Default value is `false`.